flaturtha/NOS/_posts/2016-08-19-deduction.md

 Instead of Sherlock Holmes&#39; assumption of superiority over his secondary character, we have Father Tabaret laying down the law to the humble hero detective.
 It is thus the picturesque old Frenchman admonishes Lecoq:

 >&quot;Wait a little,&quot; said he, &quot;before you disdain my praises.
 I said you had conducted the affair well, but you might have done it infinitely better.
 You have great gifts, I avow, you have the true detective&#39;s instincts, and a keen glance, you know how to sift the known from the unknown; only you are lacking in experience, and are too full of enthusiasm, and are apt to grow discouraged at a slight check.
-You hover round a fixed idea like a moth flutters; round the flame of a candle; but you are young, and will get over this; however, as I said before, you have made some successes.&quot;
+You hover round a fixed idea like a moth flutters round the flame of a candle; but you are young, and will get over this; however, as I said before, you have made some successes.&quot;

 >Lecoq bent his head like a pupil receiving a reproof from his professor.
 Was not this old man the master, and he a mere scholar?

 >&quot;I will point out all your faults to you,&quot; continued the old man, &quot;and will show you how on three occasions, at least, you permitted a good chance to slip through your fingers, and so failed to clear up an affair which to outward appearances was so deeply bathed in obscurity, but which in reality was as transparent as crystal.&quot;

->&quot;And yet, sir        &quot;
+>&quot;And yet, sir &mdash; &quot;

 >&quot;Hush, hush, my boy, permit me to speak.
 On what principle did you start at the first going off?
 On this one—to mistrust all appearances, and to believe precisely the contrary to what appeared to be the truth or even the probability.&quot;

 >&quot;Yes, that is just what I said to myself.&quot;

 >&quot;And you did right in saying so.
 Taking this idea as lantern to light you on your way, you ought to have gone straight to the truth.
 But as I said before, you are young, and the first likely circumstances that you met with, made you entirely neglect your rule of action.&quot;

+<p id="theend">~ The End ~

 <h6 class="btt"><a href="#top">Back to Top</a></h6>